Classic Cult Movies - Early Off-Beat Films

 Before marijuana was made illegal, it was used by jazz musicians, actors, and other artists and outsiders.
 But certain groups feared that its use was spreading into the mainstream population.
 They funded a film to educate people about the dangers inherent in marijuana use.

-The sleazy film depicts a good boy who partakes of weed at a party and runs wild in this over the top films featuring doped up floozies and lunatic danger.
+The sleazy film depicts a good boy who partakes of weed at a party and runs wild in this over the top film featuring doped up floozies and lunatic danger.

 Sunset Boulevard